TheSurlyGent/discordbot/README.md

 1. Add the bot to your Discord server.
 2. Use the bots' commands by typing the desired keyword followed by any necessary parameters.

+   For example:

-   For example, to roll a die, send the message: `roll` To add numbers, send the message: `add 5 10 15`
+      To roll a die, send the message: `roll`

+      To add numbers, send the message: `add 5 10 15`

       To divide numbers, send the message: `div 20 2`

       To multiply numbers, send the message: `mul 3 4`

       To subtract numbers, send the message: `sub 100 30`

 3. If you want the bot to send the messages privately, prefix your message with a question mark `?`.
    For example: `?hello`